lrxcvans/hashicorp-interviews-may_2022/education-engineer/terraform-getting-started.md

 With Terraform installed, let's dive right into it and start creating some infrastructure.

-Most devops engineers find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.
+Most users find it easiest to create a new directory on their local machine and create Terraform configuration code inside it.

 ```shell
 $ mkdir terraform-demo